Guest post from Brigette Shevy

 Valentine’s Day is an all-day celebration at our house!
-My children spend hours making table and wall decorations, writing homemade cards, and dreaming up red-and-pink-themed menus (not all of which are actually usable/edible!).
+My children spend hours making decorations, writing homemade cards, and dreaming up red-and-pink-themed menus (not all of which are actually usable/edible).

 The recipe is adapted from my mother-in-law, and is one my husband especially enjoys.
 These pancakes are a little bit healthier and a whole lot heartier than traditional pancakes, making them especially yummy during the cold winter months.